PlaceholderAPI/PlaceholderAPI/wiki/Placeholders.md

 - ### **CalculateNumbers**
   > NO DOWNLOAD COMMAND
+  (Will fix download command)

   Download the jar from [broken1arrow/CalculateNumbers/releases](https://github.com/broken1arrow/CalculateNumbers/releases)

+  The idea with this expansion is that you should be able to charge dynamically, for example in the deluxe menu.
+For tools, weapons and armor when players need to repair their belongings.
+Has also added optional so you can also combine it with rank plugin if you have one.

+  Use decimal,to get two decimal digits.

   ```
   %number_numbervalue,tool:{a placeholder from your ranking plugin}%
   %number_numbervalue,decimal,tool:{a placeholder from your ranking plugin}%